Daiiruin/CRUD-MERN/README.md

-# React User Management App
+# React User Management App (MongoDB, Nodejs, ExpressJS)

 A simple React app that allows users to be created, updated, deleted, and displayed.
 The backend is implemented using ExpressJS, NodeJS, and MongoDB.